-For more than a decade, we’ve been testing workout audio, and we looked at audio quality, durability, wireless connectivity, and app integration to find the list of top 14 here.
-There are all-around high-quality options like the Jabra Elite 8 Active, our top pick, as well as budget-wise headphones like the JLab GO Air Sport that get the job done with no fuss.
+For more than a decade, we’ve been testing workout audio, evaluating audio quality, durability, wireless connectivity, and app integration to compile this list of the top options.
+There are all-around high-quality options like the Soundcore AeroFit Pro, our top pick, as well as budget-wise headphones like the JLab GO Air Sport that get the job done with no fuss.

 Lead tester Paul Mandell is a certified strength coach, and he’s hit the weight bench, track, and trail for our headphone testing.
 We field-test these earbuds and over-ear varieties by integrating them into our daily workouts and also challenging them on the bench in audio quality comparisons.
 While there isn’t a single best earbud for every user, we’ve broken this list into categories to help you find the best headphones for your particular workout style.